anasansari966/WAV/README.md

-# WAV
+# Wav2Lip

 ---

 # Wav2Lip: Accurately Lip-syncing Videos

 ## Introduction
 Wav2Lip is a deep learning model that takes a video with a face and an audio clip as inputs and generates a video in which the face in the video is lip-syncing to the audio.
-This README provides instructions on how to run the Wav2Lip model and evaluate its performance.
+This README provides instructions on how to run the Wav2Lip model, evaluate its performance, and view sample outputs.

 ## Prerequisites